dimitrios-work/vi/README.md

 " Ignoring case is a fun trick set ignorecase

-" And so is Artificial Intellegence! set smartcase
+" And so is Artificial Intelligence! set smartcase

 " This is totally awesome - remap jj to escape in insert mode.
 You'll never type jj anyway, so it's great!